pengzhenyi2015/MPI-ML/README.md

 Simple MPI Programs，and Meachine Learning Programs written by MPI-C

 # KNN
-A KNN algorithm （Euclidean, L2） to recongnize handwriting numbers from 0 to 9 Dataset：mnist http://yann.lecun.com/exdb/mnist/
+A KNN algorithm （Euclidean, L2） to recongnize handwriting digits from 0 to 9

+Dataset：mnist http://yann.lecun.com/exdb/mnist/

 How to use: mpicc knn.c -o knn -O -Wall